 According to Popov, a financial institution can let the token in and peg it to the ruble based on the adopted law.
 Such a stablecoin can become a settlement tool for other digital financial assets.

-Want to trade Cryptocurrencies with a reliable exchange?
+Want to trade Cryptocurrencies with a reliable exchange, or want to test our crypto gambling?
 Open a live account with AtoZ Markets approved Crypto exchanges:

 Will the Sberbank stablecoin compete with the digital ruble?